I’m having an Alexander day. A terrible, horrible, no good, very bad day where nothing goes right.

 Sarah, a lovely young Clarendon High School student, served as our waitress.
 She was excited and bubbly about her coming class trip to Washington, D.C.
 Needless to say, we gave her a generous tip to go toward her expenses.

-Suddenly our tiring, drive of 540 miles with another 145 more to go before we stopped had become a pleasant vist with friendly people and delicious down home chicken soup.
+Suddenly our tiring, drive of 540 miles with another 145 more to go before we stopped had become a pleasant visit with friendly people and delicious down-home chicken soup.